 Mala and Bruce visited Sonya’s brother two weeks before Christmas.
 Mala said she had a sinus infection and hadn’t yet decorated her Christmas tree.
-Sonya, who was eleven at the time and thought Mala hung the moon, volunteered to go home with her and help.
-As they decorated the tree, Mala shared her desire to have children with Sonya.
+Sonya, eleven at the time and thought Mala hung the moon, volunteered to go home with her and help.
+As they decorated the tree, Mala shared with Sonya her desire to have children.

 Mala and Bruce were high school sweethearts.
 The two had been married for about two and a half years.
 Bruce had just moved his church membership from Ebenezer Baptist, where Bruce’s Dad was a deacon, to his wife’s church, First Baptist of Dacula.
-The Still family were chicken farmers and ran a store at Harbins Road and Bold Springs.
 The couple lived in a home their family owned in Harbins.
+The Still family were chicken farmers and ran a Harbins Road and Bold Springs store.

 After checking with family and friends and confirming that no one had heard from her, the family called the police.
 Bruce showed up at Sonya’s family’s home, as he was friends with Sonya’s brother.
 She remembers answering the door and Bruce dropping to his knees, saying, “Mala hasn’t come home.
 Will y’all help me look for her?”
 They immediately piled into a car and began searching for Mala.

 Mrs. Still’s car, a light green 1970 Chevy Impala, had been observed on Ga Highway 20 at 8 PM on Christmas Eve by a Georgia State Patrol officer, W.N.
 Duckworth, who made a routine report to his headquarters.
 Authorities had not yet learned that she was missing, so there was no red flag.
-Once that information was released, searchers located the car around midnight.
+Once authorities released that information, searchers located the car around midnight.

-The vehicle had been cleaned with a scrubbing compound type cleaner.
-All the contents had been removed.
-The under chassis of the car had a significant amount of gray mud associated with a specific area nearby, known as Tribble’s Mill.
+Someone had cleaned the vehicle with a scrubbing compound type cleaner.
+Someone, likely the kidnapper, had removed all the contents.
+The under chassis of the car had a significant amount of gray mud associated with a specific area nearby, known as Tribble Mill.
 Authorities began to search that area.

 Investigators began interviewing shoppers at the center.
 Police questioned a man that witnesses said had been bothering women at the center.
 He was given a polygraph exam and ruled out as a suspect.
 In total, Gwinnett Police conducted over 350 interviews in this case.

 The number of searchers grew to around 250 people, including a National Guard unit and civil defense units.
 Heavy fog and rain rolled into the area around sunset on Tuesday, Christmas Day, hampering the search.
-No new clues were found on Wednesday morning, so the searchers took a break for lunch.
+Searchers found no new clues on Wednesday morning, so they took a break for lunch.
 When the search resumed afterward, her body was found immediately by searchers Danny Redmond and Roy Still (no relation to the victim), who roped off the area and notified police at the scene.
-Her body was face down, in a clump of briars.
+Her body was face down in a clump of briars.
 She was fully clothed, in the same outfit she had worn the day she disappeared, except for the slip found on the roadside.
 Her husband, Bruce, was said by Chief Crunkleton to have been searching the entire time.

 Her husband, Bruce Still, gracious in an incomparable time of loss, wrote a letter to the local paper, The Gwinnett Daily News, thanking the community, the searchers, and the Police Department for their efforts.
-Members of the community and area businesses contributed to a reward for information leading to the identity of the killer.
+Members of the community and area businesses contributed to a reward for information leading to the killer’s identity.